-With the development of teleradiology and the increase in the number of imaging procedures to help prevent and diagnose pathologies, artificial intelligence is poised for a bright future.
+Artificial intelligence is poised for a bright future with the development of teleradiology and the increase in the number of imaging procedures to help prevent and diagnose pathologies.

 Using Artificial intelligence in imaging diagnostics has proven impressively accurate and sensitive in the identification of imaging abnormalities.
 In 2019, an algorithm developed by the Chine company JF Healthcare gained popularity after beating the Stanford Machine Learning group algorithm in a friendly competition to evaluate AI algorithms’ accuracy in analyzing X-rays.

 Imaging diagnostics is a multi-modalities field.
-One of the limitations of the current Artificial Intelligence algorithms lies in the fact that few of them have been trained for multi-imaging purposes.
-A CT-Scan, MRI, and X-rays can all be used to diagnose the same condition and provide different information.
+However, one of the limitations of the current Artificial Intelligence algorithms is that few of them have been trained for multi-imaging purposes.
+For example, a CT-Scan, MRI, and X-rays can all diagnose the same condition and provide different information.

 Combining different imaging data sources is no easy task for Artificial Intelligence algorithms.
-It is somehow the needed next technological breakthrough to improve data analysis and diagnostics.
+Nevertheless, it is somehow the needed next technological breakthrough to improve data analysis and diagnostics.

 3. Smartwatches and Wearables in health tracking

 Smartwatches can help you achieve complete fitness and potentially improve your health.
 With them, the Healthcare industry is getting closer to patients.
 Twenty years from now, we suspect that medical tattoos may well be as common as wearing a smartwatch.
 They may even become fashion accessories.
-Future will tell.
+The future will tell.

 4. Robots for elderly care